Recently Admitted Undergraduate Students

 You will receive an email confirmation that the payment has been submitted and an email confirmation from the Admissions Office within one business day.

 Detailed information on all aspects of the financial aid process can be found at FIT Financial Aid Services.
-You may contact a member of Financial Aid Services at (212) 217-3560.
-Remote office hours are from 9 am to 4:45 pm, with the exception of Thursday, when the staff is available until 5:45 pm.
+You may contact a financial aid counselor at [email protected] or call (212) 217-3560.
+Office hours are from 9am to 4:45pm, Monday through Friday.

-Please note that federal, state, and/or FIT aid is awarded only to citizens and eligible
+Please note that federal, state, and/or FIT institutional aid is awarded only to citizens

-permanent residents of the United States.
-International students may apply for assistance
+and eligible permanent residents of the United States.
+International students may

 » Education USA